-When Indian River State College (IRSC) announced a project to pilot adaptive courseware in 2019, Dr. Heather Michaels, Chair of the Physical Sciences Department, knew just the course to try it with — Introductory Chemistry.
+When Indian River State College (IRSC) announced a project to pilot adaptive learning courseware in 2019, Dr. Heather Michaels, Chair of the Physical Sciences Department, knew just the course to try it with — Introductory Chemistry.

 But some other faculty in her department were less certain.
 When Michaels first proposed joining the pilot, “There was a bit of a learning curve and a need to get buy-in,” she says, particularly around the need for a new technology.

 But after using the adaptive learning courseware herself over the summer, Michaels was optimistic it would help students.
 Her enthusiasm — along with preparation, training, and support — helped engage her Chemistry colleagues.